planttheidea/crio/README.md

 Additionally, if you plan to do a bunch of manipulations to it, you can always use the `.mutate()` method:

-#### Gotchas

-**Recursive objects are not allowed**

-Immutable objects with recursive values are basically impossible, and trying them will cause a stack overflow, so be mindful of that!

 ```javascript
 const crioObject = crioArray.mutate((array) => {
     let object = {};